SilviaVec/Realtime-Action-Recognition/README.md

 # 1. Algorithm

-I collected videos of 4 Types of actions: `['stand', 'walk', 'sit', 'meal']`.
+we collected videos of 4 Types of actions: `['stand', 'walk', 'sit', 'meal']`.
 We used the following dataset for training:
-•CMU Panoptic Dataset (http://domedb.perception.cs.cmu.edu/) •CAD-120 (http://pr.cs.cornell.edu/humanactivities/data.php) (3D point extracted using lifting from the deep: https://github.com/DenisTome/Lifting-from-the-Deep-release)
+•CMU Panoptic Dataset (http://domedb.perception.cs.cmu.edu/) •CAD-120 (http://pr.cs.cornell.edu/humanactivities/data.php) (3D point extracted using Lifting from the Deep: https://github.com/DenisTome/Lifting-from-the-Deep-release)
-•Two videos (https://www.youtube.com/watch?v=rXjx5Jplfz8, https://www.youtube.com/watch?v=Jn52_g7CKx0) (3D point extracted using lifting from the deep: https://github.com/DenisTome/Lifting-from-the-Deep-release)
+•Two videos (https://www.youtube.com/watch?v=rXjx5Jplfz8, https://www.youtube.com/watch?v=Jn52_g7CKx0) (3D point extracted using Lifting from the Deep: https://github.com/DenisTome/Lifting-from-the-Deep-release)

 The workflow of the algorithm is:
-*  Get the joints' positions by [OpenPose](https://github.com/ildoonet/tf-pose-estimation).
+*  Get the joints' positions (this can be done with Lifting from the Deep: https://github.com/DenisTome/Lifting-from-the-Deep-release).
-*  Track each person.
+*  Track person.
 Euclidean distance between the joints of two skeletons is used for matching two skeletons.
 See `class Tracker` in [lib_tracker.py](utils/lib_tracker.py)
 *  Fill in a person's missing joints by these joints' relative pos in previous frame.
 See `class FeatureGenerator` in [lib_feature_proc.py](utils/lib_feature_proc.py).
 So does the following.
-*  Add noise to the (x, y) joint positions to try to augment data.
 *  Use a window size of 0.5s (5 frames) to extract features.
 *  Extract features of (1) body velocity and (2) normalized joint positions and (3) joint velocities.
 *  Apply PCA to reduce feature dimension to 80.
 Classify by DNN of 3 layers of 50x50x50 (or switching to other classifiers in one line).
 See `class ClassifierOfflineTrain` in [lib_classifier.py](utils/lib_classifier.py)